Gwen Stefani Says Blake Shelton Is 'Perfect' Sexiest Man Alive Despite Criticism On Twitter

 Blake Shelton’s girlfriend, Gwen Stefani, is giving him her 100 percent support.
 She told People Shelton is the “perfect” man for the role and explained that being funny and having a sense of humor is sexy.

-“[He’s] somebody that is at the top of their game and talented and genuine and cool and generous and just not self-aware at all — completely a man,” the No Doubt singer gushed about his beau.
+“[He’s] somebody that is at the top of their game and talented and genuine and cool and generous and just not self-aware at all — completely a man,” the No Doubt singer gushed about her beau.

 The Sexiest Man Alive title is an annual feature on People that has been running since 1985.
 The celebrity chosen for the spot is determined using a procedure similar to the one used for Time’s Person of the Year award.
-Majority of the past winners are actors.
+The majority of the past winners are actors.
 Shelton, Levine, David Beckham and John F. Kennedy, Jr. are the only non-actors on the list.
 Brad Pitt, Richard Gere, George Clooney, and Johnny Depp are the only four to have won the award twice.

 Meanwhile, Gwen Stefani and Blake Shelton are already planning to celebrate Thanksgiving together with their families at his home in Oklahoma.